 Add the potato and water (or broth) to the pot.
 Bring to a boil.
 Cook until the onions and potatoes are very soft, about 10 minutes.
 Add the corn purée.
 Cook until everything is heated through, about 2 minutes.

-- Add salt to taste.
-(Do this at the temperature at which you plan to serve the soup; chilled soup will need more salt than hot soup because cold dulls flavor.)
+Add salt to taste.
+(Do this at the temperature at which you plan to serve the soup; chilled soup will need more salt than hot soup because cold dulls the flavor.)
 Note that you will need to add a fair amount of salt if you used water as your base liquid.
-Keep adding salt, about 1/4 teaspoon at a time, and tasting until you notice a jump in the corny flavor.
+Keep adding salt, about 1/4 teaspoon at a time, and tasting until you notice a jump in the corn flavor.

 Serve immediately or chill.
 Garnish with roasted chile, avocado, tomato, cilantro, or cheese, if you like.